Vats-shivam/webdev/Shoe-brand webpage/readme.md

 You can use this project to revise HTML and CSS.<br/>
 NOTE:You can't learn complete concepts of HTML and CSS through this project.
 ## SETUP
-To deploy this project you need to download the content of the repository and save it in one folder.<br/>
+To deploy this project you need to download the content of the current folder and save it in one folder.<br/>
 Now You can change the content according to your wish.